zlogic/mendix-docs/content/en/docs/refguide/general/studio-pro-overview/_index.md

 At the bottom-right of the Studio Pro main window pane is a status bar.

-On the left is the version control buttons (Branch Status, Incoming Commits, Outgoing Commits).
-You can use these buttons manage the Branch Line Manager, as well as your commit history.
+On the right is the version control buttons (branch status, incoming commits, outgoing commits).
+You can use these buttons to open the **Branch Line Manager**, as well as your commit history.
 For more information, see [Version Control](/refguide/version-control/).

 On the right is the currently selected language.
 If you have set up multiple languages in your app, you can use the drop-down to change the language you are currently using.
 For more information, see [Language Menu](/refguide/translatable-texts/).